Muhammad-Usama-1/aws-eks-cloudformation/README.md

 ### Permissions

-Ensure that the AWS IAM user/role executing this CloudFormation template has permissions to create the required resources (EKS cluster, IAM roles, networking resources).
+Ensure that the AWS IAM user/role executing this CloudFormation template has permission to create the required resources (EKS cluster, IAM roles, networking resources).

 ### Contributions